Lyna Perez Pulls Down Tiny Bikini Bottom So Small It Hardly Matters

 “This color looks perfect.
 It was a little too dark before…just sayin’,” remarked a second fan, who commented further via a peace hashtag and a wink-eyed emoji.

-“I forgot you have hair,” joked a fan, who added a crying-laughing emoji and two heart-eye emoji and who was probably not accustomed to looking at what is on top of her head.
+“I forgot you have hair,” joked a fan, who added a crying-laughing emoji and two heart-eye emoji, and who was probably not accustomed to looking at what is on top of her head.

 “I prefer the drapes to match the carpet….so, bald I guess!!” remarked another fan, who was obviously speaking with his tongue firmly planted in his cheek.